Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SkillEffect is RestoreHP AND SkillTargetHP is HPLow AND SkillTarget is Ally THEN UseSkill is VeryHigh

-IF SkillEffect is RestoreHP AND SkillTargetHP is HPHigh  ATHEN UseSkill is Medium
+IF SkillEffect is RestoreHP AND SkillTargetHP is HPHigh  ABD SjTHEN UseSkill is Medium

 IF SkillEffect is RestoreHP AND SkillTargetSpotDamage is DeployDamageHigh THEN UseSkill is High